AMENDED AND RESTATED BYLAWS

 ARTICLE I – MEMBERSHIP

-(a) Sale of Certificates.
-The membership director shall be notified of the holders’ intent to sell their membership.
-The member may use the following options to sell the certificate:
+(a) Sale of Memberships.
+The Membership Director shall be notified of the holders’ intent to sell their membership.
+The member may use the following options to sell the membership:

-(1) The holder(s) of a certificate may sell the certificate to a party buying or otherwise obtaining possession of their household.
+(1) The holder(s) of a membership may sell the membership to a party buying or otherwise obtaining possession of their household.

-(2) The holder(s) may sell the certificate to a friend or neighbor providing that the family meets the description in Article I, Section 1.
+(2) The holder(s) may sell the membership to a friend or neighbor providing that the family meets the description in Article I, Section 1.

-(b) Lease of Certificates.
-The membership director shall be notified of the holders’ intent to lease their membership, including name, address, and phone number of lessee.
+(b) Lease of Membership.
+The Membership Director shall be notified of the holders’ intent to lease their membership, including name, address, children’s names, and phone number of lessee.
 Memberships may be leased to a friend or neighbor providing that the family meets the description in Article I, Section 1.
-The membership may be leased for a period of not less than one year.
 Members shall not lease, loan, or otherwise transfer the right to use the pool to any person(s) for periods of less than one year.
 The holder shall inform lessee of by-laws and pool regulations, and the membership is subject to termination for violation of policies as stated in Article VI, Section 5(a).

 SECTION 4.
 Corporation Description.
 The corporation shall be a non-profit corporation.
 No dividends shall be paid.
 The privileges to be secured by being a member are simply the use of the corporate facilities.
 The membership shall be non-assessable.